-PONs appeared in Scotland after a ship from Poland docked to trade grain for sheep.
+Polish Lowland Sheepdogs appeared in Scotland after a ship from Poland docked to trade grain for sheep.
 A Scottish shepherd wanted to keep the ship’s dogs to herd the sheep.
-Three PONs (1 male and 2 females) were traded for a ram and a ewe, and the remaining dogs returned to Poland with the flock.
+Three Polish Lowland Sheepdogs (1 male and 2 females) were traded for a ram and a ewe, and the remaining dogs returned to Poland with the flock.

 3. How Friendly Are Polish Lowland Sheepdogs?

 Polish Lowland Sheepdogs are happy, alert, clever and fearless.